 How Major Burns Are Treated

 Major burns are treated in emergency rooms and hospitals.
-Antibiotics creams and medications are used to decrease chances of infection.
+Antibiotic creams and medications are used to decrease the chances of infection.
 Severe burns usually warrant strong pain medications to stabilize the patient and prevent shock.
 Intravenous fluids and blood pressure monitoring play a role in this.

 Other major burn injury treatments depend on the level of the burn and where the burn is.
 Surgical skin grafts are often necessary for third-degree burns.
-Multiple surgeries might be required along with options for plastic surgery.
-Patients may struggle with complications like dehydration, edema, low blood pressure, pneumonia, and arrhythmia.
+Multiple surgeries might be required, along with options for plastic surgery.
+Patients may struggle with complications such as dehydration, edema, low blood pressure, pneumonia, and arrhythmia.

 If your burns were caused by the negligence of someone else, consider contacting a Kansas City accident lawyer for help.
 A lawyer can help you file a lawsuit for significant compensation.